David M. Zucker

 Software

-for inflation factor - Nonparametric Approach A
+inflation factor - Nonparametric Approach A

 Software

-for Nonparametric Approach B (basic method + inflation factor)
+Nonparametric Approach B (basic method + inflation factor)

 Software